siavava/portfolio/content/projects/web/platform-api.md

   - "Express"
   - "Node"
   - "MongoDB"
+summary: |-
-summary: "The REST backend for the Posts Platform — a single-resource CRUD service over posts, built on TypeScript, Express, and Mongoose, deployed on Vercel."
+  The REST backend for the Posts Platform — a single-resource CRUD service over posts, built on TypeScript, Express, and Mongoose, deployed on Vercel.
 ---

 The backend that serves the [Posts Platform][posts-platform]: